-10 Trends We Loved From New York Fashion Week Fall 2018
+10 Trends We Loved from New York Fashion Week Fall 2018

 The Bustier Bodice

-Move over deep-V, because we have a new neckline in town and it's the bustier bodice.
-A handful of designers created dressed with the sweetheart neckline, but kicked things up a notch with lace bodices.
-Hello date night look!
+Move over, deep-V, because we have a new neckline in town, and it's the bustier bodice.
+A handful of designers created dresses with the sweetheart neckline but kicked things up a notch with lace bodices.
+Hello, date night look!

 Tadashi Shoji